 It’s not so much about where to go and what to do, as it is about innovative ways to travel smarter and experience a destination in an interesting yet affordable way.

 The result is a compilation of tried and true money saving ideas for your Europe holiday list.
-It’s a smorgasbord of big ticket items and nitty gritty solutions for travelling Europe on a budget, so dig in and explore.
+It’s a smorgasbord of big ticket items and nitty gritty travel solutions for Europe on a budget, so dig in and explore.

 The Islands of Greece and Turkey are at the top of many a Europe bucket list (including mine) so lets get the ball rolling in the salty blue of the Mediterranean.